 Regrettably, the building is now abandoned.
 It has given rise to various legends and is often considered one of the most haunted buildings in Greece.
 Many claim to have experienced paranormal activity within its walls, including sightings of executions, dark figures at the windows, screams, voices pleading for help, and even gunfire.

 There is also a document in a local newspaper from 1982 that discusses similar rumors.
-It is our belief that these legends have emerged from the fear generated by the eerie atmosphere inside an abandoned building, characterized by its vast empty rooms, broken doors, and windows through which the wind’s howling sounds akin to screams.
+We believe that these legends have emerged from the fear generated by the eerie atmosphere inside an abandoned building, characterized by its vast empty rooms, broken doors, and windows through which the wind’s howling sounds akin to screams.
 The building’s almost collapsed roof adds to the overall sense of unease it evokes.

 Corfu Old Fortress Opening Hours